 To remember your new Diceware password, you will need to use it regularly.
 Especially while it is still fresh in your memory.
-Frequently log into the service you created this password for, or set yourself a routine to practice it.
+Frequently log in to the service you created this password for, or set yourself a routine to practice it.
 Remember to destroy any physical copies you make!

-Eventually, the password will become muscle memory and typing it will be as natural as drinking or eating.
+Eventually, the password will become muscle memory, and typing it will be as natural as drinking or eating.

-The words generated with Diceware are random and secure, so you could even use them for your Bitcoin ‘brainwallet’.
+The words generated with Diceware are random and secure, so you could even use them for your Bitcoin brainwallet.

-In such a brainwallet (also called a hierarchical deterministic wallet, or HD wallet), your private and public Bitcoin keys are generated from a list of words instead of a number generator — just like the list we got from rolling the die.
+In such a brainwallet (also called a hierarchical deterministic wallet, or HD wallet), your private and public Bitcoin keys are generated from a list of words instead of a number generator—just like the list we got from rolling the die.
 This list of words is called a seed.

 The seed technique makes it possible for humans to remember large and complex Bitcoin addresses.
 Instead of using a large string of numerical digits as your Bitcoin key, you can use your randomly generated word seed instead.
 Meaning you can quite literally put money in your head.

-Your mind beats all forms of electronic storage.
+For security, your mind beats all forms of electronic storage.
 USB sticks, CDs, and SD cards can all corrupt, and who knows how easily a computer might access them in the future?
 But your brain will most likely remain unhackable for the foreseeable future.

 To demonstrate how word seeds work, we used Electrum to create a brainwallet and a separate watch-only Bitcoin wallet.
 This watch-only wallet can be filled up with actual Bitcoins and used to monitor your Bitcoin accounts, but since it doesn’t have a private key, nothing can be stolen.

-How to Use Electrum to Create Your Brainwallet for Bitcoin
+How to use Electrum to create your brainwallet for Bitcoin

-You can download Electrum from their official website.
+You can download Electrum from its official website.
 There are versions for Windows, Mac, Android, and Linux.
 You can also find Electrum pre-installed in the operating system Tails, which we recommend, and have used in our example.